chinmayic/ODIM/README.md

    containerd.toml
    ```

    >  **NOTE:** If your system is behind a corporate proxy, ensure to configure Docker to use proxy server and restart docker services.
-To know how to configure Docker proxy, see [Configuring Docker proxy](#configuring-proxy-for-docker)
+To know how to configure Docker proxy, see [Configuring Docker proxy](#configuring-proxy-for-docker).

    c.
 Restart the server.